ihadzic/ihadzic.github.io/about.md

 What is a public page without a mandatory disclaimer?
 Opinions stated here are my own and not of my employer.
 I speak for my self and only myself.

+## Acknowledgment

+These pages are based on [Hacker Blog](https://github.com/tocttou/hacker-blog) Jekyll theme.